20 Examples of Wearables and IoT Disrupting Healthcare

 15. Early detection of Alzheimer’s

-50 million people all over the world suffer from Alzheimer’s.
+55 million people all over the world suffer from Alzheimer’s.
+Strikinlgy, the number is expected to reach 78 million by 2030.
 Right now no cure can stop the progression of dementia.
 To develop treatments for dementia neurodegeneration is needed at the very early stage to detect the disease before the symptoms appear.
 At the moment there are invasive and expensive solutions, such as PET brain imaging and cerebrospinal fluid sampling.
 The Early Detection of Neurodegenerative diseases (EDoN) aims to develop a cost-effective and non-invasive wearable that helps to detect Alzheimer’s at the earliest stage.

 16. Hospital internal monitoring